CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction

 \subsubsection{\textbf{Auto-completion. }}

-According to the findings from the formative study, programmers value the in-line auto-completion and view it as a step to verify the result. \sys{} support programmers with two types of auto-complete while editing prompt blocks: 1) Word-level auto-completion based on variables or semantically related naturalistic utterance (Fig.~\ref{fig:complete_recommend_exc} B), and 2) Sentence-level prompt auto-completion from LLM suggests in-line auto-completed prompts based on the context of the current tree structure (Fig.~\ref{fig:complete_recommend_exc} B).
+Participants in the formative study value the in-line auto-completion and view it as a step to evaluate the result. \sys{} support programmers with two types of auto-complete while editing prompt blocks: 1) Word-level auto-completion based on variables or semantically related naturalistic utterance (Fig.~\ref{fig:complete_recommend_exc} B), and 2) Sentence-level prompt auto-completion from LLM suggests in-line auto-completed prompts based on the context of the current tree structure (Fig.~\ref{fig:complete_recommend_exc} B).
 Programmers can press the tab button to accept these suggestions.